-Requests for reimbursement must be accompanied by a general ledger report for the month reimbursement is being requested.
-The general ledger report should be attached to the online invoice and charges that comprise the reimbursement request must be highlighted.
-The sum of all highlighted charges must be equal to the requested amounts.
+Requests for reimbursement must be accompanied by the CBRA Monthly Voucher Detail Report attached to the online invoice.
 Source documentation such as cancelled checks, purchase orders, or time sheets are not required.

 Commerce may require a lead grantee to submit additional documentation as needed to approve reimbursement.
 Lead grantees must retain original invoices submitted by their subgrantees.